Our Rhetoric Students also participate in a wide range of classes.

 We continue the Glencoe/McGraw Hill curriculum through Algebra 2.

 We have two math tracks that are primarily based on student readiness.
-If students have successfully completed an Algebra 1 course in 8th grade, they have the option to start the track with Geometry and finish with Calculus.
+If students have successfully completed our 8th grade math course, they have the option to start the track with Geometry and finish with Calculus.
 The second track starts with Algebra 1 in 9th grade and culminates in Trigonometry/Pre-Calculus.
+We also offer probability and statistics as an additional senior math class.

 Both tracks fully prepare students for standardized testing and college readiness.
-Both our Trig/Pre-Calc and Calculus classes offer concurrent enrollment with a local university.
+Our Trig/Pre-Calc and Calculus classes offer concurrent enrollment with a local university.

 Rhetoric Theology courses build upon the foundation of the biblical theology gleaned in the dialectic years, deepening the understanding acquired there and pushing students into broader areas of loving engagement with neighbors.